copyrighthero/pypi.decibel/README.rst

 How to Use Decibel Library
 ==========================

-Simply import Decibel, pass in the database instance as the first parameter, and optionally a `dict` of `key - statement` pairs for the second parameter.
+After installing using `pip install Decibel`, simply import Decibel, pass in the database instance as the first parameter, and optionally a `dict` of `key - statement` pairs for the second parameter.

 New statement can be registered using `reg` method, it takes a string key and a string statement as its arguments, and persist them in the memory.
 Optionally, it takes arbitrarily keyword arguments (`**kwargs`), and treat them as `key - statement` pairs, and persist them in its memory.